View this post on Instagram

 January 22, 2023 — Sunday

-The following letter has been written to use with a Change.org petition demanding KitchenAid stop manufacturing and seeing Lead-contaminated products.
+The following letter has been written to use with a Change.org petition demanding that KitchenAid stop manufacturing and selling Lead-contaminated products.
 The link to sign the petition is HERE.
-Some of the supporting documentation for this petition (previous articles published here at LeadSafeMama.com can be found on the links below.
+Some of the supporting documentation for this petition (previous articles published here on LeadSafeMama.com can be found using the links below).

-- Post with video showing testing of KitchenAid Paddle – purchased new at Walmart in December of 2022 (positive for Lead).
+- Post with a video showing Lead Safe Mama testing a KitchenAid Paddle — purchased new at Walmart in December 2022 (positive for Lead).

-- 2017 Lead Safe Mama, LLC Article with Lead Levels for several different paddles
+- A 2017 Lead Safe Mama, LLC article with Lead levels for several different paddles.

-- Comprehensive Overview Article -including links to all Lead Safe Mama articles with test results for these products – from December of 2022
+- A comprehensive overview article linking to all other Lead Safe Mama articles with test results for these products — from December 2022.

-- Response to KitchenAid’s Boilerplate Denial Response (“Throughout our 111-year history, Whirlpool…”) to customers
+- Our response to KitchenAid’s boilerplate denial (“Throughout our 111-year history, Whirlpool …”) to customers.

-- Template for customers to use in calling KitchenAid to request (demand) Lead-free replacement parts
+- A template for customers to use when calling KitchenAid to request (demand) Lead-free replacement parts.

 Petition Letter to KitchenAid